Improwised/kb.repairrabbit.github.io/content/customers/how-to-add-a-new-customer-or-their-information.md

 +++
-title= "How to add a new customer or How can I add information about New Customers?" date= 2018-01-18T11:03:12+05:30 description = ""
+title= "How to add a new customer or their information?" date= 2018-01-18T11:03:12+05:30 description = ""
 Weight = 2